 Anyone working in the healthcare industry, or those relying on prescription medication, are probably familiar with how slow and often inefficient health insurance claims processing can be.
 With manual data entry and delays caused by error-prone work and inefficient bottlenecks, more healthcare organizations are looking to intelligent automation (IA) solutions, including robotic process automation (RPA), to improve end-to-end processes.

 The healthcare industry is facing challenges with claims processing: from manual repetitive tasks and inefficient legacy software to missed deadlines, denied claims, and mistakes.
-But with SS&C Blue Prism’s IA and RPA solutions, healthcare providers can build complex, scalable, end-to-end claims processing workflows, integrated with existing systems to avoid disruption.
+But with SS&C Blue Prism’s IA and RPA solutions, healthcare providers can build complex, scalable, end-to-end claims process automation, integrated with existing systems to avoid disruption.